blog

 6. Monitor the Patient Closely

-Patients should be followed up regularly to assess for delayed signs of tissue compromise
+Follow up regularly to check for delayed tissue compromise.

 7. Refer to a Specialist if Vision Is Affected

-Any visual symptoms require urgent referral to an ophthalmologist or emergency department
+Any visual symptoms need urgent referral to an ophthalmologist or ER.

-All injectors should have a vascular occlusion emergency kit on hand during every filler treatment.
-This kit should include hyaluronidase, syringes, sterile saline, gloves, alcohol swabs, and clear written protocols.
-Practicing your response regularly helps ensure that you can act decisively if needed.
+Every injector should have a vascular occlusion emergency kit.
+It should include hyaluronidase, syringes, sterile saline, gloves, alcohol swabs, and written protocols.
+Practice your response regularly to act decisively.

 Why Complication Management Belongs in Every Training Program

-Not every training course places equal emphasis on vascular safety.
-In fact, many fast-track or online programs fail to dedicate enough time to discussing real-world complications like vascular occlusion.
-This leaves new injectors vulnerable and unprepared for the realities of clinical practice.
+Not all training courses focus on vascular safety.
+Many fast-track or online programs skip real-world complications.
+This leaves new injectors unprepared for clinical practice.

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.